 - Hiring a main contractor: building using a main contractor.
 Building in this way requires the least involvement from the self-builder

-It sounds obvious, but not being clear about the difference can make a real difference to the accuracy of your pricing and how much your extension will cost.
+It sounds obvious, but not being clear about quotes and estimates can make a real difference to the accuracy of your pricing and how much your extension will cost.

 An estimate is normally a contractor’s guess as to what your extension will cost.
 Whether given verbally, or in writing, is not legally binding and the final bill may exceed it.